Lower bounds for graph bootstrap percolation via properties of polynomials: Introduction

 \section{Introduction}

 Graph bootstrap processes arise naturally in statistical mechanics, probability theory, combinatorics, and social sciences, and thus have been extensively studied in the past four decades or so.
-In these processes, one starts with an initial set of infected vertices (a.k.a. sites) or edges (a.k.a. bonds) in a graph, and at every step, the infection spreads to a new vertex or edge according to some local rule.
+In these processes, one starts with an initial set of infected vertices (\b{or} sites) or edges (\b{or} bonds) in a graph, and at every step, the infection spreads to a new vertex or edge according to some local rule.
 The goal is often to understand the properties of the \emph{percolating} sets, i.e. the initial sets of infected vertices or edges for which the infection eventually spreads to all the vertices or edges.

 The most commonly studied notion of bootstrap percolation is the \emph{$r$-neighbour bootstrap percolation}, introduced in~\cite{Chalupa} in the context of disordered magnetic systems in statistical mechanics.
 In this process, one starts with an initial set of infected vertices, and at every step, the infection spreads to the vertices that have at least $r$ infected neighbours.
 While the main focus of the research that is motivated by problems in statistical physics has been on determining the critical threshold at which a random initial infected set percolates, fundamental extremal problems such as determining the size of the smallest percolating sets have been investigated extensively as well.
 Indeed this problem is often closely related to the problem of determining the critical percolation threshold~\cite{MR2915649,MR2726074,MR2925568,MR2214907}.
 We will denote the size of the smallest percolating set in a graph $G$ in the $r$-neighbour bootstrap percolation process by $m(G,r)$.